 If you want a website that really works, it's important that your content supports both your organizational goals and your audiences' needs.

 Leverage your Unit Business Strategy as a starting point.

 Assess the current state of your website and any other content you may have.
 What information does it currently contain and what is the quality of the information?

 This step can be done in parallel to crafting your Business Strategy.

-Design a scalable site organization that supports the needs of both your organization and your audiences in a user-friendly
+Design a scalable site organization that supports the needs of both your organization and your audiences in a user-friendly and measureable way.